 Family lawyer? family violence workers? financial counsellor?
-The following information may help you work with clients experiencing family violence.
+The following information may help you work with clients experiencing domestic and family violence (DFV)

 If fines are incurred due to family violence, Victorian law contains specific provisions allowing the victim/survivor to seek a review, without admitting the offence or nominating another person as the driver (Fines Reform Act 2014 Part 2B).

 While family violence is now a special circumstance for the purposes of internal and enforcement reviews, the family violence scheme is usually a better option for clients.

 Fines Victoria have employed family violence specialists, and while it appears clients can get good outcomes, the process can take a long time.
 Find out more.

 Victorian residential tenancy laws have been changed to better protect tenants experiencing family violence.
 Find out more.